-Here are my top five tips on becoming responsible:
+Here are my top five tips for becoming responsible:

-When it is not possible to return people’s calls within 24 hours, send a short e-mail acknowledging their calls and provide a couple windows of time you are available to talk.
+When it is not possible to return people’s calls within 24 hours, send a short e-mail acknowledging their calls and provide a couple of windows of time you are available to talk.
 Then proceed to schedule firm times to talk.
-If the subject of their messages is such where you can respond to by e-mail, then save time by responding by email.
+If the subject of their messages is such that you can respond to them by e-mail, then save time by responding by email.

-Be on time—When you are late for appointments with people who value their time, you will have wasted one of their most valuable assets and there is a good chance they will view you as rude, irresponsible and disrespectful.
-If you are occasionally late for your appointments, take a couple minutes and read my lesson on the Importance of Being on Time.
+Be on time—When you are late for appointments with people who value their time, you will have wasted one of their most valuable assets, and there is a good chance they will view you as rude, irresponsible, and disrespectful.
+If you are occasionally late for your appointments, take a couple of minutes and read my lesson on the importance of being on time.

 Being Responsible Improves Your Brand